 A Place at the Table unveils the human stories behind the statistics: a rancher juggling two jobs and a small-town policeman rely on food pantries to survive between paychecks; a single working mom can’t afford consistent meals for her children; a short-order cook must travel more than an hour to purchase fresh fruits and vegetables; Rosie, a fifth-grader often has to depend on friends and neighbors to feed her and has trouble concentrating in school; Tremonica, a second-grader, has asthma and health problems that are exacerbated by the largely empty calories her hard-working mother can afford.

-In an effort to engage Humboldt County in a conversation about rising rates of food insecurity, impact on health, and the policies and institutions that perpetuate it, both screenings were immediately followed by a panel discussion of food insecurity in Humboldt County, federal Farm Bill policies, and what community members can do to make a difference.
-Panelists will include local activists, leaders, community members and HSU faculty.
+In an effort to engage Humboldt County in a conversation about rising rates of food insecurity, impact on health, and the policies and institutions that perpetuate it, screenings were immediately followed by a panel discussion of food insecurity in Humboldt County, federal Farm Bill policies, and what community members can do to make a difference.
+Panelists included local activists, leaders, community members and HSU faculty.

 Interviews with directors Kristi Jacobson and Lori Silverbush have been featured on the Daily Show, Bill Moyers and the Colbert Report and have generated wide ranging discussions about why hunger and food insecurity, which were almost eradicated in the late 1970’s, have since grown to include almost 16% of America’s total population.
 Ultimately, A Place at the Table shows us how hunger poses serious economic, social and cultural implications for our nation, and that it could be solved once and for all, if the American public decides — as they have in the past — that making healthy food available and affordable is in the best interest of us all.